📡 Signals

 Additional Fields

-signal_tagsArray of tags (initially from synthesis)
+signal_tagsArray of tags for categorization

 signal_embeddingVector embedding (1536 dimensions) for semantic search